codefuse-ai/CodeFuse-muAgent/README.md

 docker-compose up -d
 ```

 The current image version includes only the basic EKG service.
-We expect to provide a front-end interface and back-end interaction services in September.
+We plan to launch the front-end interface and back-end interaction services in Octorber.

 To Be Continued!